Shx-rp/HashID/README.md

 ```

 ## How it works
 * So this Hash Identifier Works out by taking the value of the hash given and multiplying it by 4 thus giving us the bits on said hash.
 It then proceeds to compare it against certain lengths defined by this program.
+It can also Detect Hash Salt/Pass